ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ### CSRF Protection

-CSRF protection varies by response mode, with different mechanisms ensuring request authenticity.
+Cross-Site Request Forgery (CSRF) protection ensures that authentication callbacks come from legitimate auth flows initiated by our application.
+Without it, malicious sites could trick authenticated users into unwanted auth requests.

+The security mechanism differs between response modes due to how browsers handle redirects versus direct POST requests:

 **Query Mode Flow:**

-This mode uses cookie-based CSRF validation to verify the request origin.
+This mode requires cookie-based CSRF validation because the callback comes as a browser redirect, which could originate from any site.
+The CSRF token ensures the request chain started with our application:

 ```mermaid
 sequenceDiagram